erglo/howto-collection/README.md

-# howto
+# HowTo Collection

-A collection of brief How-To instructions and cheat sheets written in Markdown for not-so-often-used tasks,
+A collection of brief How-To instructions and cheat sheets written in Markdown for not-so-often-used tasks.